- Address1 Old Lodge Rd, Jasper, AB T0E 1E0, Canada

 Stunning snow-capped mountain peaks are now aligned with Jasper’s fairways which are set in the valley which in turn provides thrilling lakeside views.
 Few golf courses in the world can match the awe inspiring Jasper Park Lodge experience.

-Thompson’s original course was routed twenty years after it opened in 1925 and it now follows a circular route in an old fashioned out-and-back manner with the 9th at the farthest point.
+Thompson’s course was re-routed twenty years after it opened in 1925 and it now follows a circular direction in an old fashioned out-and-back manner with the 9th at the farthest point.
 Nevertheless, Jasper Park remains a classic architectural example and almost exactly as Thompson originally designed it.